fcaldarelli/AndroidBearingExample/README.md

 # Android Bearing Example
-Full example to calculate bearing in Android
+Full example to calculate bearing in Android, useful in augmented reality apps.

 I wrote this example to thank you to all users that have posted in interner some kind of solution to solve bearing calculation.